Frequently Asked Questions (FAQ)

 How do new trails come about?

 On Forest Service lands within the watershed, a proposed trail must go through a NEPA process.
 For the 2015 Ashland trails plan, this process took nearly 5 years and close to $60,000.
-This is enough of a hurdle that we’re not likely to propose anything soon in the Ashland watershed on FS lands.
+The last trail proposal was a one-time deal and we have been told that it is not likely to be repeated.

 In the Ashland city lands, a trail is proposed through the Forest Lands Commission.
 Before that however, there are many steps.